ManafHijazi/github-search/README.md

 This app is useing Cypress for unit tests:

-- To run these test run the following command:
+- To run these tests run the following command:

 ```sh
 npm run test